nicolascuello/Stellar-MADE/README.md

 ### Job opportunities

-- 03/2024-07/2024: [M2 internship](m2-internship) on circumbinary planets in multiple stellar systems;
 - 03/2024-02/2027: [Postdoc position](postdoc2) on exoplanet stability and observations in multiple stellar systems;
-- 10/2024-09/2027: [PhD grant](PhD-grant) on exoplanet architectures in multiple stellar systems;
+- 10/2024-09/2027: [PhD grant](PhD-grants) on exoplanet architectures in multiple stellar systems;
+- 10/2024-09/2027: [PhD grant](PhD-grants) on disc evolution in multiple stellar systems and population synthesis;

 ### Stellar-MADE Winter Meeting 2024